nolivesmatter/Freya/README.md

 - **Making a new game**<br>
   If you are making a new game, from scratch, you will benefit from being able to use Freya as a template for starting your game so that you can get straight to the content before you worry about all the little bits of polish which you might want to add.
 You'll also benefit from the utilities which Freya provides all the way through development, and the extended support provided by third-party modules supporting or relying on Freya.
 - **A third-party developer**<br>
   As a third-party developer, you may find it convenient to use Freya's features to allow immediate integration and native support with games, in a higher level than would have previously been simple to implement due to a lack of standards or common hooks.
-Freya provides features convenient for anything from game templates and other frameworks, all the way through to simple weapons and zoning mechanisms.
+Freya provides features convenient for anything simple weapons and zoning mechanics, all the way through to entire game templates and frameworks.
 - **Using a Freya-compatible model**<br>
   If you are using something else which has Freya compatibility, you may benefit from the additional integration it provides to your game.
 If you are using multiple Freya-compatible models, you may find that adding Freya also allows them to integrate with eachother and interface easily, allowing them to support eachother as if they were designed to be used together.
 - **Using something which relies on Freya**<br>
   Some models may have Freya as a dependency, and will simply refuse to work without Freya.
 This may be because they were built around Freya, because they are designed as compatibility layers, or because they were designed as extensions to Freya.
 Whatever the reason is, you will need Freya in your game for them to work.

+## Where is the documentation?
+The documentation can be found at [https://docs.crescentcode.net/Freya](), and provides examples and standards.
+If anything is missing, feel free to [contribute](https://github.com/CrescentCode/Enchiridion/tree/master/site/Freya) or [suggest some changes](https://github.com/CrescentCode/Enchiridion/issues)

 ## What's in a name?